 That the church is meant to be the Kingdom of God on earth until it comes in its fullness when Christ returns.

-As some of you may know, not all Baptist churches look the same.
+KBC is a historic Baptist congregation, however, not all Baptist churches look the same.
 The closest thing to a confession of faith we follow is the Baptist Faith and Message 1963.
 We do not, however, use it as a creedal statement or requirement for membership.

-Priesthood of the Believer—Through the death, burial, and resurrection of Jesus each person has been given direct access to God.
+We believe through the death, burial, and resurrection of Jesus each person has been given direct access to God.
 No person needs an arbitrator to fellowship with God, understand Scripture, or engage in ministry.

 We believe that each person is responsible for their own relationship with God.
 Life with God is not something someone else can do for you.
 We believe God gave us free will to choose to or not to be in relationship with Him.